wissamfawaz/wissamfawaz/README.md

 ## About Me

 I am **Wissam**, a professor of computer engineering at the [Lebanese American University](https://www.lau.edu.lb/)
-- 😍 I am a lifelong learner with a passion for software development
+- 😍 I am a lifelong learner with a lot of passion for software development
 - ✉️  <a href="mailto:wissamfawaz12@gmail.com">Contact me</a>
 - 🔗 [Personal webpage](https://wissamfawaz.com/)
 - <a href="https://www.github.com/wissamfawaz"><img